Falling Leaves

 They fall upon the ground,

-many not, the tree beneath...
+many not, its tree beneath...

 I see the falling leaves,